AE0hello/open-source-arras/README.md

 This guide covers setting up your server on your own hardware and only supports PCs running up-to-date versions of Windows/macOS/Linux.

 You'll first need to install [Node.js](https://nodejs.org).
 It doesn't matter if you pick the LTS or Latest version, they'll both work fine.
+Make sure to run `npm i ws` in your terminal to install `ws`, since this is also required.

-Once `Node.js` is installed, [download the source code of the latest release of Open Source Arras](https://github.com/AE0hello/open-source-arras/releases).
+Once `Node.js` and `ws` are installed, [download the source code of the latest release of Open Source Arras](https://github.com/AE0hello/open-source-arras/releases).
 Extract it once it's downloaded and open either `run.bat` (if you're on Windows) or `run.sh` (if you're not).
 If there aren't any errors, your server will start up.
 Go to `localhost:3000` in your favourite web browser (keep the terminal window open, closing it will shut down the server) to play.

 [If you need a more detailed guide, click here for a step by step list.](https://github.com/Taureon/aps-plus-plus/wiki/Frequently-Asked-Questions#how-do-i-set-up-my-server)